Penyceck History, Family Crest & Coats of Arms

 The surname Penyceck was first found in Midlothian, where the family claim descent from the barony Penicuik.
 "The present name of this place is supposed to be derived from a British or Gaelic word signifying "Cuckoo's hill;" and as several places in the neighbourhood also received their epithets from this bird, it is probable that it was a frequent visitor in these quarters. " New Hall (New-Hall) lies on the border of a desolate moor, and was passed from the families of Crichtoune, Penicuick, and Oliphant.
 "The first of the family in record is William de Penycook, one of the persons directed to fix the extent of the lands of Lethenhop in the reign of Alexander II."
 David de Penikok witnessed a charter of the lands of Inuerpefir in 1250.

-Important Dates for the Penyceck family
+Early History of the Penyceck family

 This web page shows only a small excerpt of our Penyceck research.
 Another 112 words (8 lines of text) covering the years 1296, 1604, 1652, 1722, 1644 and 1646 are included under the topic Early Penyceck History in all our PDF Extended History products and printed products wherever possible.